Shropshire Hills Winter Discovery Tour

 Our Winter Discovery Tours will take you to the key places of interest in a comfortable mini-coach, in small groups and in the company of an expert leader.
 These tours involve active sightseeing so expect to spend lots of time on your feet.

-You can check-in to your room from 2.30pm onwards (premium rooms from 1pm).
+You're welcome to check-in to your room from 2.30pm onwards (better rooms from 1pm).
 Please join us for afternoon tea.

 Today will be spent at Ironbridge Gorge, the birthplace and beating heart of the Industrial Revolution.
 This beautiful green valley on the banks of the River Severn tells the story of a series of events which changed every aspect of the world we live in.
 There are attractions to suit every taste and interest.